herbertgoto/iam-role-no-policies-check/README.md

 It uses python 3.7.4

-Make sure you have configured IAM credentials in your workstation with enough permissions to invoke the APIs in the code.
+Make sure you have configured IAM credentials with this permissions:
+* iam:GetRole
+* iam:ListAttachedRolePolicies
+* iam:ListRoles

 Run it `python function.py'